 Month by month charts for our biggest costs below

-1 – Cost of Formula
+1 – First Year Child Costs: Formula

 We were lucky to be able to use breast milk for the first 7.5 months, which saved money (although this comes at a different cost that you will see later).
 After breast milk, we moved to the Target brand formula which is significantly cheaper than the big brands.
 We also took advantage of frequent sales/promotions (spend $100 get $25 gift card – pretty much buy 5 get 1 free) to keep the cost down.